Insights and Research

 Munshi Sulaiman, Nathanael Goldberg, Dean Karlan, Aude de Montesquiou (December 2016)

-Targeted interventions that sustainably improve the lives of the poor will be a critical component in eliminating extreme poverty by 2030.
+Targeted interventions that sustainably improve the lives of poor people will be a critical component in eliminating extreme poverty by 2030.
 The poorest households tend to be physically and socially isolated and face disadvantages across multiple dimensions, which makes moving out of extreme poverty challenging and costly.
 This paper compares…

 Wameq A Raza, Ellen Van de Poel (April 2016)